MohitSharma-21/Engage-22-Project-Backend/README.md

 	}
 	```

+**Gallery**

 **Todo**

 -   `GET /api/todo/`

-	Get all the Todos of the logged in user.
+	Gets all the Todos of the logged in user.
 Requires token in the Authorization header.

 	Response Body:
 	```